 - An AP score of 4 or higher in English Literature, English Composition, US History, or World History.

-If you are exempt, you do not receive credit for the course, but your PAWS account will view this requirement as satisfied.
+If you are exempt, you do not receive credit for the course, but your PAWS account will show this requirement as satisfied.
 To meet the required number of units for graduation, you can take an extra elective.

-The exam involves reading a short newspaper article and writing in response to it based on a prompt.
+The exam involves reading a short article and writing in response to it based on a prompt.
 Consult the rubric for how essays are scored.

 Special Note to Transfer Students